matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 ### Platform Engineering

-In an high-load organisation, every stream-aligned team is burdened with reinventing the wheel.
+In a high-load organisation, every stream-aligned team is burdened with reinventing the wheel.
 They must solve for infrastructure, compliance, security, and delivery in addition to their core mission.

 This is the overburden of figuring out complex cloud-native tooling, navigating a security sign-off process, or manually building a monitoring dashboard just to get a new service live.
 It's the friction that grinds delivery to a halt.